hvdwolf/FET/README.md

 Just side-load the application from your file manager.<br><br>

 ## Releases
-The releases are not done via github, but via the XDA-forum via the thread: https://xdaforums.com/t/fet-fyt-extra-tool.4653315/
+The releases are not done via github, but via the XDA-forum via the thread: https://xdaforums.com/t/fet-fyt-extra-tool.4653315/ <br>
+That is also where you find the Changelogs and more screenshots displaying new/modified functionality.

 ## Translations
 Default is (US) English.
 Translated (90~100%) in Dutch, German, Italian, Polish, Russian, Vietnamese.